7. The Difference Between External Good Deeds and Changes in Disposition

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

 In religion, many people suffer a great deal throughout their lives: They subdue their bodies and bear their cross, and they even continue to suffer and endure when on the very verge of death!
 Some are still fasting on the morning of their death.
 All their lives they deny themselves nice food and clothing, focusing only on suffering.
-They are able to subdue their body and forsake their flesh.
+They are able to subdue their body and rebel against their flesh.
 Their spirit for enduring suffering is commendable.
-But their thinking, their notions, their mental attitude, and indeed their old nature, have not been dealt with in the slightest.
+But their thinking, their notions, their mental attitude, and indeed their old nature, have not been pruned in the slightest.
 They lack any true knowledge of themselves.
 Their mental image of God is that traditional one of a vague God.
-Their resolve to suffer for God comes from their zeal and the good character of their humanity.
-Even though they believe in God, they neither understand Him nor know His will.
+Their resolve to suffer for God comes from their zeal and the good personality of their humanity.
+Even though they believe in God, they neither understand Him nor know His intentions.
 They merely work and suffer blindly for God.
-They place no value whatsoever on discernment, care little about how to ensure that their service actually fulfills God’s will, and much less are they aware of how to achieve the knowledge of God.
+They place no value whatsoever on discernment, care little about how to ensure that their service actually fulfills God’s intentions, and much less are they aware of how to achieve the knowledge of God.
 The God they serve is not God in His inherent image, but a God they have imagined, a God of whom they have only heard, or of whom they have only read legends in writing.
 They then use their fertile imaginations and piousness to suffer for God and undertake God’s work that God wants to do.
-Their service is too inexact, such that practically none of them are truly able to serve in accordance with God’s will.
+Their service is too inexact, such that practically none of them are truly able to serve in accordance with God’s intentions.
 Regardless of how gladly they suffer, their original perspective on service and their mental image of God remain unchanged, because they have not undergone God’s judgment, chastisement, refinement and perfection, and nor has anyone guided them using the truth.
 Even if they believe in Jesus the Savior, none of them has ever seen the Savior.
 They only know of Him through legend and hearsay.
 As a result, their service amounts to no more than serving randomly with eyes closed, like a blind man serving his own father.
 What, ultimately, can be achieved by such service?
 And who would approve of it?
 From beginning to end, their service remains the same throughout; they receive only man-made lessons and base their service only on their naturalness and their own preferences.
 What reward could this bring?
-Not even Peter, who saw Jesus, knew how to serve in accordance with God’s will; he only came to know this in the end, in his old age.
-What does this say about those blind people who have not experienced the slightest bit of being dealt with or of being pruned, and who have had no one guiding them?
+Not even Peter, who saw Jesus, knew how to serve in accordance with God’s intentions; he only came to know this in the end, in his old age.
+What does this say about those blind people who have not experienced the slightest bit of being pruned, and who have had no one guiding them?
 Is not the service of many among you today like that of these blind people?
-All those who have not received judgment, not received pruning and dealing, and who have not changed—are they not all incompletely conquered?
+All those who have not received judgment, not received pruning, and who have not changed—are they not all incompletely conquered?
 Of what use are such people?
 If your thinking, your knowledge of life, and your knowledge of God show no new change and you do not truly gain anything, then you will never achieve anything remarkable in your service!
 Without a vision and a new knowledge of God’s work, you are not conquered.
 Your way of following God will then be like those who suffer and fast: of little value!
 It is precisely because there is little testimony in what they do that I say their service is futile!
 Throughout their lives, those people suffer and spend time in prison; they are ever forbearing, loving, and they ever bear the cross, they are ridiculed and rejected by the world, they experience every hardship, and although they are obedient to the very end, they are still not conquered, and can offer no testimony to being conquered.
 They have suffered a great deal, but inside they do not know God at all.
-None of their old thinking, old notions, religious practices, man-made knowledge, and human ideas have been dealt with.
+None of their old thinking, old notions, religious practices, man-made knowledge, and human ideas have been pruned.
 There is not the slightest hint of new knowledge in them.
 Not one bit of their knowledge of God is true or accurate.
-They have misunderstood God’s will.
+They have misunderstood God’s intentions.
 Does this serve God?
 Whatever your knowledge of God in the past, if it stays the same today and you continue to base your knowledge of God on your own notions and ideas no matter what God does, which is to say that if you possess no new, true knowledge of God and if you fail to know God’s true image and disposition, if your knowledge of God is still guided by feudal, superstitious thinking and is still born of human imagination and notions, then you have not been conquered.
-All the many words I now speak to you are meant to let you know, to have this knowledge lead you to a newer, accurate knowledge; they are also meant to eradicate the old notions and the old knowledge in you, so that you may possess new knowledge.
+All the many words I now speak to you are meant to let you know, to have this knowledge lead you to a newer, accurate knowledge; they are also meant to prune away the old notions and the old knowledge in you, so that you may possess new knowledge.
 If you truly eat and drink My words, then your knowledge will change considerably.
-As long as you eat and drink God’s words with a heart of obedience, then your perspective will be reversed.
+As long as you eat and drink God’s words with a heart of submission, then your perspective will be reversed.
 As long as you are able to accept the repeated chastisements, your old mentality will gradually change.
 As long as your old mentality is thoroughly replaced with the new, your practice will also change accordingly.
-In this way, your service will become increasingly on-target, increasingly able to fulfill God’s will.
+In this way, your service will become increasingly on-target, increasingly able to meet God’s intentions.
 If you can change your life, your knowledge of human life, and your many notions about God, then your naturalness will gradually diminish.
 This, and nothing short of this, is the effect when God conquers people, it is the change that occurs in people.
 If, in your faith in God, all you know about is subduing your body and enduring and suffering, and you do not know whether that is right or wrong, much less for whose sake it is done, then how can such practice lead to change?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 In Faith, One Must Focus on Reality—Engaging in Religious Ritual Is Not Faith